gabrielmj33/gametrack/docs/architecture.md

 - Provide a simple and intuitive user experience.
 - Establish a foundation for future social and community-oriented features.
 - Demonstrate the application of software engineering principles through a complete software project.

+## 6. Core Features
+The initial version of GameTrack will contain the following core features:

+- User Profile

+- Users will have a personal profile containing their basic information and gaming-related data.

+Gaming Platform Accounts

+Users will be able to associate identifiers from supported gaming platforms with their GameTrack profile.

+Initially supported platforms are expected to include:

+- PlayStation
+- Xbox
+- Steam
+- Nintendo
+- GOG
+- Epic Games

+- Users will be able to designate which platform identifiers should be prominently displayed on their profile.

+- Game Library

+- Users will be able to maintain a personal library containing the games they want to track.

+- Game Status

+- Each game in a user's library can have a status representing the user's relationship with that game.

+Initial statuses:

+- Playing
+- Completed
+- Dropped
+- Ratings

+- Users will be able to assign a personal rating to games in their library.

+- Reviews

+- Users will be able to write personal reviews for games they have added to their library.

+- Start and Completion Dates

+- Users will be able to record when they started and completed a game.

+- Friends

+- Users will be able to establish friendships with other GameTrack users.

+- The initial friendship system will focus on connecting users and viewing relevant profile information.